Special unitary group: SU(1, 1)

 Note that the 2-sheet hyperboloid $\left\{ x i + y j + z k : x^2 - y^2 - z^2 = 1 \right\}$ corresponds to the imaginary units in the algebra so that any point p on this hyperboloid can be used as a pole of a sinusoidal wave according to Euler's formula.

 The hyperboloid is stable under SU(1, 1), illustrating the isomorphism with Spin(2, 1).
 The variability of the pole of a wave, as noted in studies of polarization, might view elliptical polarization as an exhibit of the elliptical shape of a wave with pole $~p \ne \pm i~$.
-The Poincaré sphere model used since 1892 has been compared to a 2-sheet hyperboloid model.
+The Poincaré sphere model used since 1892 has been compared to a 2-sheet hyperboloid model, and the practice of SU(1, 1) interferometry has been introduced.